Puffins in Iceland

 These are the two main spots of the peninsula:

 At this second spot, you will find an observation deck to enjoy the surroundings.
 From this spot, you should be able to see puffins in a safe way!
-Few years before, there was just the cliff and people used to walk very close to the edge.
+A few years before, there was just a cliff, and people used to walk very close to the edge.

-Be careful though, there is no such things everywhere at this peninsula, so be careful and do not walk too close from the void.
+Be careful though, there are no such things everywhere on this peninsula, so be careful and do not walk too close to the void.
 You could destroy the tunnels made by the puffins and (first of all) you could fall!

 This peninsula is a remote area and the perfect place if you want to avoid crowded touristic places.

 If you're coming from the north, you'll reach the Tjornes peninsula by leaving road 1 for road 85 (turn left).
 Drive for 1 hour on this road and you'll be on site.
 You can stop at Husavik on your way, this picturesque village is simply awesome and known as being Europe's whale watching the capital city.